Sell on your terms. No Fees - Any Condition

 This will make it less appealing for squatters looking for an easy target.
 Another strategy is to secure all entrances and make sure there are no vacant areas that could be easily occupied.

-Additionally, it’s wise to properly document property ownership and keep records of any maintenance or repairs done.
-In a dispute with a squatter, these documents can serve as proof of ownership and help protect your property rights in court.
+In addition, it is prudent to maintain records of any maintenance or restorations performed and to accurately document property ownership.
+During a dispute with a squatter, these documents can be used as evidence of ownership, thereby safeguarding your property rights in court.

 Ways To Effectively Get Rid Of Squatters In The State Of California